stm29/CI-CD/README.md

 ## Trigger Build Automatically when Commit happends in Github

 - you need to create access token from here [https://github.com/settings/tokens](https://github.com/settings/tokens)
+- Give admin_repohook privilege and generate and copy the Key

 ***